 And as just one person reading this, it can feel like there’s not much a single individual can do to enact any significant change.

-But Harari offers a beautiful solution.
+Well, Harari offers a beautiful sentiment on that.

 Why It Is Important To Vote For Visionaries

 This is something I’m a huge advocate of.

 Here’s what Harari suggests we can do in practical terms in a powerful article he wrote for The Economist:

 What does all that mean in practice?
 Well, when the next elections come along, and politicians want you to vote for them, ask these politicians four questions: